 Colorectal cancer is the second-leading cancer killer of men and women combined in the U.S. More than 90 percent of colorectal cancer cases are discovered in people age 50 and over.
 Screening is essential to diagnosing colorectal cancer because the disease typically lacks symptoms in the early stages.
-Up to 60 percent of colorectal cancer deaths could be prevented if everyone age 50 and over were screened routinely and treated appropriately.
+Approximately one-third of adults over 50 have not been screened.
 Colorectal cancer develops in the cells lining the colon and rectum.
 The stage is based on the extent of the spread of cancer through deeper layers, lymph nodes, and surrounding structures.

 - In 2018, an estimated 140,250 cases of colorectal cancer will be diagnosed in the United States.

 - An estimated 50,630 people in the United States will die from colorectal cancer in 2018.

-- The five-year survival rate for colorectal cancer discovered early and before the cancer spreads is 90 percent, but because of low screening rates, only 39 percent of colorectal cancers are identified in this early stage.
+- The five-year survival rate for colorectal cancer discovered early and before the cancer spreads is 90 percent, but only 39 percent of colorectal cancers are identified in this early stage.

 - Age: People age 50 and over have a higher risk of developing colorectal cancer.
 However, colorectal cancer in people under 50 is rising, accounting for 10 percent of cases.

 - Family History: People with a family history of colorectal polyps along with a family history of colorectal cancer are at greater risk.
 Those with a family history of polyps or colorectal cancer should consult a doctor about screening frequency.

 - Diet: Diets that contain large amounts of red and processed meats can increase risk.

-- Health: Overweight and inactive people are at a higher risk.
+- Personal Health: Overweight and inactive people are at a higher risk.
 Type 2 diabetes has been linked to an increased risk of colorectal cancer.
 People with a history of polyps and inflammatory bowel disease are also at an increased risk, and may need earlier or more frequent screening.
 Long-term smoking and heavy alcohol use raise risk.